-Glove Size and Positions
+Glove size and positions

 An outfielder’s mitt is usually a little longer – good for catching fly balls and occasional hard grounders.
-And a catcher’s mitt has a truly unique shape to it with extra padding to withstand the pounding of repeated pitches.
-An infielder’s mitt is usually shorter so defenders can quickly and easily grab the ball and make a throw.
+And a catcher’s mitt has a truly unique shape to it, with extra padding to withstand the pounding of repeated pitches.
+An infielder’s mitt is usually shorter, so defenders can quickly and easily grab the ball and make a throw.

-Next, put a slight bend in your knees.
+Next, put a slight bend on your knees.
 This allows you to move in multiple directions to catch any ball thrown in your direction.
 You want to sit back a little into a soft squat.
 Keep your upper body up and facing the direction that the ball is coming from.

-Hold your gloved hand out to side of your body.
-You glove should be flexed open and ready to receive the throw or batted ball.
-Some players like to pound their fist into their open mitt to test the pocket and ready themselves for the ball.
+Hold your gloved hand out to the side of your body.
+Your glove should be flexed open and ready to receive the throw or batted ball.
+Some players like to pound their fists into their open mitts to test the pocket and ready themselves for the ball.
 Your bare hand should almost mirror your gloved hand.

-Eyes on the Ball
+Eyes on the ball

 In the same way that a hitter needs to keep their eyes on the ball, a defender needs to do the same.
 You watch the way the ball is released by the player throwing the ball – or the manner in which the hitter hits the ball.

-Give Them a Target
+Give them a target

 When you give a teammate a target, it is best not to hold your glove directly in front of your face.
 Doing so obstructs your vision and makes it difficult for you to catch anything close to you.
-Instead what many players will do is hold the glove chest high and out in front of their body.
+Instead, what many players will do is hold the glove chest high and out in front of their body.
 The bare hand again mirrors the glove and is ready to cap a catch after it is made.

-Adjust to the Ball
+Adjust to the ball

 Adjusting to the ball can only happen if you are keeping your eye on the ball.
 If your stance is balanced, you are able to adjust to any ball that is thrown.
 If you have presented a good target for your teammate and they have an accurate throw, then you will not have to move at all.

 However, sometimes even if you present a good target, the throw can go off target.
 When this happens, what you need to do is move with the ball.
-By adjusting to the ball, you will step to whatever direction it is headed.
+By adjusting to the ball, you will step in whatever direction it is headed.
 The goal is to keep the ball in front of you.
-This is also why it is important to stay balanced on the balls of your feet, so that you can easily move with the ball.
+This is also why it is important to stay balanced on the balls of your feet so that you can easily move with the ball.

-Pocket the Ball
+Pocket the ball

 When the ball nears your mitt, your goal is to catch the ball in the pocket of the mitt.
 This requires some coordination.
 As the ball hits your mitt, you want to be sure to squeeze the mitt closed so that the ball doesn’t pop back out.
-Your barehand is used to cover the mitt as an added protective measure.
+Your bare hand is used to cover the mitt as an added protective measure.

-Positioning the glove will depend on how the ball is thrown or batted towards you.
+Positioning the glove will depend on how the ball is thrown or batted toward you.
 If the ball is to one side of you, it could force you to backhand or forehand the ball.
 If it is above the belt or below the belt, that will determine the manner in which you turn the glove.